A brief description of each area is described below. Use

 Amount

 Actions intended to hurt someone or something.
-Things
+Things such as,

-things, punching, using weapons, animated violence, and
+using weapons, animated violence, and all the way to extremely

-violence would be included.
+graphic violence such as sexual violence would be included.

 Violence